-We donate 5% from every purchase to help end plastic pollution.
+We donate 5% from every retail purchase to help end plastic pollution.

 5% for 5 Gyres

-For every single dollar Nära makes, we are committed to donating 5% to 5 Gyres in support of their mission to empower action against the global health crisis of plastic pollution.
+For every single dollar Nära makes through our online store, we are committed to donating 5% to 5 Gyres in support of their mission to empower action against the global health crisis of plastic pollution.
 At Nära we do not believe in using any unnecessary plastics or excessive packaging and hope to support people everywhere in making the switch to low or no plastic products.

-When you purchase a Nära product, 5% of your purchase will go directly to helping support 5 Gyres and the great work they do.
+When you purchase a Nära product online, 5% of your purchase will go directly to helping support 5 Gyres and the great work they do.
 You are also helping reduce the amount of plastic waste in the world by switching to Nära sustainable shaving products.
 Win - win :)

 So, who are 5 Gyres?